40net-cloud/fortinet-azure-solutions/FortiGate/Playground/FGT-SingleVM-VNET-Peering/README.md

 ![Azure Cloud Shell](images/azure-cloud-shell.png)

 After deployment, you will be shown the IP addresses of all deployed components.
 This information is also stored in the output directory in the 'summary.out' file.
-You can access both management GUI's using the public management IP addresses using HTTPS on port 443.
+You can access the FortiGate management GUI using the public management IP address over HTTPS on port 443.

 ## Requirements and limitations

 The Azure ARM template deployment deploys different resources and is required to have the access rights and quota in your Microsoft Azure subscription to deploy the resources.

-- The template will deploy Standard F4s VMs to deploy the required active/passive setup
+- The template will deploy standard F4s VMs to deploy the required single-VM setup
 - Licenses for FortiGate
   - BYOL: A demo license can be made available via your Fortinet partner or on our website.
 These can be injected during deployment or added after deployment.
   - PAYG or OnDemand: These licenses are automatically generated during the deployment of the FortiGate systems.